Shopify/cli/.changeset/chatty-steaks-draw.md

 ---

 - Deploy command will push the configuration to the server
-- Added a new flag in the toml to opt-in/opt-out deploying the configuration with the deploy command
+- Added the new flag `update_config_on_deploy` to the toml to opt-in/opt-out deploying the configuration with the deploy command
 - Deploy and release prompts will display the differences between the local and the remote app configuration
 - Deploy and release prompts will display if the dashboard managed extensions are new or deleted for the new version
 - Added support to configure the `Direct API offline access` in the `toml`